-Mount Helena was a timber town in its earliest days, chosen as a sawmill site in 1882.
-White’s Mill provided timber for some significant buildings around Perth as well as the railways.
+Mount Helena was a timber town in its earliest days, and was chosen as a sawmill site in 1882.
+White’s Mill provided timber for some significant buildings around Perth, as well as for the railways.
 It pioneered the firewood industry in the Hills, railing waste timber to populated centres.

 Above: Building the Greenmount District Road Board Offices in Lion Mill, 1906.

 Above: Lion Mill School, 1903.

 Above: Lion Mill Hotel and Cricket Match, 1924.